Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Experiments

-\jf{\textbf{PBPS is beneficial to P2A.} To testify whether PBPS is beneficial to P2A from both diagnosis performance and the accuracy of uncertainty modeling, we have also evaluated P2A with PS and PBPS under the in-distribution setting, as shown in Fig.~\ref{fig:dx_in}. ``PS" denotes P2A trained with PS. ``PS-DT", ``PBPS" as well as ``PBPS-DT" follow the same denotation rules.
-From the results, we can observe that without PBPS, the performance of P2A dropped sharply.
-Especially, under the in-distribution setting, ``PBPS-DT" is able to achieve near-perfect results, meaning that with responses from PBPS, the uncertainty modeling of P2A can almost capture the actual symptom-disease relation.
-Besides, the improvement of accuracy with ``DT" is much more obvious for ``PBPS', which implies that the agent trained with PBPS gains a sharp improvement performance with a better uncertainty estimation.}
+\textbf{PBPS is beneficial to P2A with diagnosis accuracy and uncertainty modeling.} To testify whether our PBPS is beneficial to P2A from both diagnosis performance and the accuracy of uncertainty modeling, we have also evaluated P2A with PS and our PBPS under the in-distribution setting, as shown in Fig.~\ref{fig:dx_in}. `PS' denotes P2A trained with PS. `PS-DT', `PBPS' as well as `PBPS-DT' follow the same denotation rules.
+From the results, we observe that without our PBPS, the performance of P2A dropped sharply.
+Especially, under \textbf{In.} setting, `PBPS-DT' is able to achieve near-perfect results, meaning that with responses from our PBPS, the uncertainty modeling of P2A can almost capture the actual symptom-disease relation.
+Besides, the improvement of accuracy with `DT' is much more obvious for `PBPS', which implies that the agent trained with our PBPS gains a sharp improvement performance with better uncertainty estimation.

-\textbf{Effective two-step model and Decision Threshold.} As mentioned in the first paragraph in Sec.
-4.3.1, using a two-step model to model $P(d|\textbf{s}_t)$ is more in line with the requirement of MAD, we here evaluated the performance of P2A without the two-step model.
-In Tab.~\ref{tab:abl_cmp}, we can observe that the performance of P2A without two-step model, i.e., P2A-direct/P2A-direct-DT, is severely affected.
-We have also evaluated the performance of SL.
-The performance of SL is better than almost all RL baselines since it can observe all symptom information during training and testing.
-However, the performance of P2A-DT is better than SL overwhelmingly with partial observation.
-Especially in the \textbf{Out.} setting, the success rate of P2A-DT is consistently exceeding 0.9.
-It means that the DT can work reliably without knowing all information even to the unfamiliar patient situation, which is quite crucial for the real-world scenario.

-\jf{\textbf{Selection of hyper-parameters.} In this part, we conduct extra ablation studies of our proposed method to understand the sensitivity of different hyper-parameters.
-Especially, despite those basic hyper-parameters such as learning rate and decay frequency that are used in all baselines, there are several important hyper-parameters that are special in our methods.
-They are discount factor $\gamma$ adopted in Bellman backup, the number of bootstrapping diagnosers for estimate uncertainty, the number of generative samples, and the reward signal designed to drive the learning process.
-For the exposition, we evaluate our method on the MZ dataset under the out-of-distribution setting, as it should be enough to demonstrate the robustness of our method.
-The performance of the different values of these hyper-parameters is plotted in Fig.~\ref{fig:hyperp}.
-From this figure, we can observe that our proposed method is not sensitive to the selection of hyper-parameters and all the results are superior to the baseline methods.}